Viicos/jsonlogic/docs/source/usage/resolving_variables.rst

 Variables scopes
 ----------------

-The original `JsonLogic`_ format implicitly uses the notion scope in the implementation of some operators such as `map <https://jsonlogic.com/operations.html#map-reduce-and-filter>`_:
+The original `JsonLogic`_ format implicitly uses the notion of a scope in the implementation of some operators such as `map <https://jsonlogic.com/operations.html#map-reduce-and-filter>`_:

 .. code-block:: json